17 Dec. 2024

 - must only practise as a registered health practitioner in employment and at practice location/s approved by the Health Ombudsman and published on the Office of the Health Ombudsman website.

-- must take all reasonable steps to ensure female patients are told at the time of wanting to book an appointment with the practitioner that the appointment can only be booked if the patient or their legal guardian agrees to the entire contact with the practitioner being conducted using telehealth platforms only.
-The practitioner must not provide this information to patients personally.
+- female patients aged 15 years and over, or their parent or guardian, are told at the time of wanting to book an appointment with the practitioner that the appointment can only be booked if the patient or their legal guardian agrees to the entire contact with the practitioner being conducted using telehealth platforms only.
+The practitioner must not provide this information to patients personally

 Approved employment and practice locations